antonnazarov/apricot/apricot-docs/readthedocs/source/0020-quick-start.rst

 .. figure:: figures/apricot-reversed-diagram.jpg
    :align: center

-In general this was the shortest sequence of steps shown, to Reverse Engineer any database supported by "Apricot DB" tool.
+In general these was the shortest sequence of steps shown, to Reverse Engineer any existing database, supported by "Apricot DB" tool.